 c.
 Open wood beam structures shall be painted to match house trim color.

-d.
-Solid roofed patio covers are not permitted.
+d Solid roofed patio covers are not permitted.

 e.
 All structures shall be set back from adjoining Dwellings and/or perimeter walls/fence three (3) feet as measured from the outermost part of the structure, including the overhang.